chadmf/aap_on_crc/README.md

 ![pod_failure](images/podfailure.png)

-To fix this you had a few options:
+To fix this you have a few options:

 1. Add more ram via crc setup set memory 16384
 2. Change the memory resource limits to the pod (Deployments >> Edit Resource limits)